I Lay Down My Life for You

-Background and recording
+Background

-Following the release of his collaborative album, Scaring the Hoes, with Danny Brown, in March 2023, JPEGMafia began teasing his next solo studio album.
+Following the release of his collaborative album Scaring the Hoes with Danny Brown in March 2023, JPEGMafia began teasing his next solo studio album.
+On January 1, 2024, he announced that a fifth studio album was still in production when his promise to drop another in 2023 failed.
 On April 4, 2024, he posted on Twitter that his next solo studio album would be coming "very soon".
-On June 12, he announced the tour, called "Lay Down My Life", which begun on August 7, in Pomona, California, and ended on September 21, in Chicago, Illinois.
+Between Scaring the Hoes and I Lay Down My Life for You, JPEGMafia collaborated with Redveil on "Black Enuff" (2023) and Raveena on "Junebug" (2024), and produced for Armand Hammer on We Buy Diabetic Test Strips (2023) and ¥$ (Kanye West and Ty Dolla Sign) on Vultures 1 (2024).